g48a/archlinux-my-install/README.md

 `Find and uncomment GRUB_ENABLE_CRYPTODISK=y and then find `<br/>
 `Now find this one GRUB_CMDLINE_LINUX_DEFAULT="loglevel=3 quiet"`<br/>
 `and change it to  GRUB_CMDLINE_LINUX_DEFAULT="cryptdevice=/dev/vda3:volgroup0:allow-discards loglevel=3 quiet nomodeset"`<br/>
+grub-mkconfig -o /boot/grub/grub.cfg

+`Now to can reboot your PC, Congrats!`